- About Us

 Advanced meditation techniques focus on contacting clarity and bliss, allowing us to extract a special kind of inner joy and meaning from all kinds of experiences.
 This workshop presents practices that utilize the power of mind to reshape itself through visualization and mantra.
 Through these meditative techniques, we shift away from interpretations and images, remaining with the pure energy of mind.
 Then, like a raindrop falling into the ocean, mind merges with Being.

 Cost: $80.
 Instructors: Hugh Joswick.
 For advanced meditators.
 Prerequisite: three years of meditation experience or consent of the instructors.

 December 27–January 1, Tasting Relaxation Six-Day Retreat (KNR501)

 Tibetan Yoga (Kum Nye) practice opens the senses to feeling.
 This flow of feeling can loosen even chronic tension.
 In this retreat we learn to relax so deeply that we can “taste” the healing nectar of relaxation as it flows through body and mind.
 Gentle movement, breathing, and awareness practices help us to discover this relaxation.

 Cost: $470 (nonresidential); $700 (residential).
 Instructors: Peggy Kincaid and Jack van der Meulen.
 Retreat begins Tuesday at 10 AM and concludes on Sunday at 2 PM.
 Includes the “Renewing and Refreshing the Senses” workshop on December 31.
 Suitable for all levels of students.
-Click here for the Fall Retreats page.
+Register online here.

 December 31, Renewing and Refreshing the Senses (KNR401), 10 AM–4:45 PM